backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 The `createTemplateAction` takes an object which specifies the following:

-- `id` - a unique ID for your custom action.
+- `id` - A unique ID for your custom action.
 We encourage you to namespace these in some way so that they won't collide with future built-in actions that we may ship with the `scaffolder-backend` plugin.
+- `description` - An optional field to describe the purpose of the action.
+This will populate in the `/create/actions` endpoint.
 - `schema.input` - A `zod` or JSON schema object for input values to your function
 - `schema.output` - A `zod` or JSON schema object for values which are output from the function using `ctx.output`